-For 1H FY03/21, the Venture Capital segment reported sales of JPY949mn (+134.9% YoY) and an operating loss of JPY384mn (versus profit of JPY14mn in 1H FY03/20).
+For cumulative Q3 FY03/21, the Venture Capital segment reported sales of JPY970mn (+35.7% YoY) and an operating loss of JPY582mn (versus profit of JPY130mn in cumulative Q3 FY03/20).

-At the Venture Capital segment, the company works together with partner venture capital companies to invest in startup companies, most of which are located in Japan and India.
-The segment also includes the domestic venture capital fund Dimension Investment Partners Limited, which it established and operates with the aim of expanding the scale of its investment in Japan.

-- Dream Incubator funnels both capital and human resources into the start-ups in which it invests when they are at the stage where the company's deeper involvement is expected to help accelerate growth. - In 1H FY03/21, the company completed a number of trade sales but the Venture Capital segment still finished in the red, hurt by valuation losses booked on three of its investees whose value had declined during the period.
+- At the Venture Capital segment, the company works together with partner venture capital companies to invest in startup companies, most of which are located in Japan and India.
+The segment also includes the domestic venture capital fund Dimension Investment Partners Limited, which it established and operates with the aim of expanding the scale of its investment in Japan. - Dream Incubator funnels both capital and human resources into the start-ups in which it invests when they are at the stage where the company's deeper involvement is expected to help accelerate growth. - A number of IPOs planned for FY03/21 have been postponed to FY03/22 or later due to the COVID-19 pandemic. - In Q3 FY03/21, the company completed a number of trade sales but the Venture Capital segment still finished in the red, hurt by valuation losses booked on five of its investees whose value had declined during the period.